johnkinsky/book/docs/source/content/contentmodels.rst

 Two well-known content models are *Diátaxis* and the *CORE Model*.

-- `Diátaxis <https://diataxis.fr/start-here/>`_: Focused is on documentation specifically.
+- `Diátaxis <https://diataxis.fr/start-here/>`_: Focused on documentation specifically.
-- `CORE Documentation Model <https://www.thecoremodel.com/method>`_: Focus is across multiple digital formats, but is easily adapted to documentation.
+- `CORE Documentation Model <https://www.thecoremodel.com/method>`_: Crosses multiple digital formats, but is easily adapted to documentation.

 Understand the intent of these models to get a better idea of how content models help define a documentation set and place content in the proper positions along the user path.